OpenMS/pyopenms-docs/docs/source/glossary.rst

   Features from replicate experiments with similar retention times and m/z values are linked and considered a consensus feature.
 A consensus feature contains information on the common retention time and m/z values as well as intensities for each sample.
 OpenMS represents a consensus feature using the class [ConsensusFeature](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1ConsensusFeature.html).

 consensus map
-  A consensus map is a collection of {term}`consensus features` identified from mass spectra across replicate experiments.
+  A consensus map is a collection of :term:`consensus features` identified from mass spectra across replicate experiments.
 One consensus map can contain many consensus features.
 OpenMS represents a consensus map using the class [ConsensusMap](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1ConsensusMap.html).

 peak
   A single raw data point in a chromatogram or a mass spectrum.
 OpenMS represents a peak in a chromatogram using the class [ChromatogramPeak](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1ChromatogramPeak.html).
 OpenMS represents a single, one-dimensional peak in a mass spectrum using the class [PeakID](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1Peak1D.html)